Channel-wise Knowledge Distillation for Dense Prediction: Our Method

 \subsection{Spatial Distillation}

 Existing KD methods often employ a point-wise alignment or align structured information among spatial locations, which can be formulated as:

-Here the cross-entropy loss $\ell_{ce}$ is still applied for semantic segmentation with $ y $ being the ground-truth labels. $ \alpha $ is a hyper-parameter.
-For better illustrating the knowledge distillation functions ${\varphi(\cdot)}$ and the transformation ${\phi(\cdot)}$ used in the literature, representative spatial distillation methods are listed in Table \ref{tab:pixel-table}.
-MIMIC transfers the feature of each pixel via $L_2$ loss \cite{adriana15fitnets,li17mimicking}.
-Attention Transfer (AT)~\cite{sergey17paying} uses an attention mask to squeeze the feature maps into a single channel for distillation.
+Here the task loss $\ell (\cdot )$ is still applied with $ y $ being the ground-truth labels.
+For example, the cross-entropy loss is usually employed in semantic segmentation.
+By slightly abusing the notation, here $ y^S $ and $ y^T $ represent either the logits or inner activations of the student and teacher network, respectively.
+Here $ \alpha $ is a hyper-parameter to balance the loss terms.
+Subscripts $\cdot ^T $ and $ \cdot ^S$ denote teacher and student networks.
+We list representative spatial distillation methods in Table \ref{tab:pixel-table}.

+A brief overview of these methods is as follows.
+Attention Transfer (AT) \cite{sergey17paying} uses an attention mask to squeeze the feature maps into a single channel for distillation.
 The pixel-wise loss~\cite{hinton2015distilling} directly aligns the point-wise class probabilities.
 The local affinity~\cite{xie18improving} is computed by the distance between the center pixel and its $8$ neighborhood pixels.
 The pairwise affinity~\cite{liu19structuredDense,he19knowledge,liu2019structuredseg} is employed to transfer the similarity between pixel pairs.
 The similarity between each pixel’s feature and its corresponding class-wise prototype is computed to transfer the structural knowledge~\cite{wang20intraclass}.
-The holistic loss~\cite{liu19structuredDense, liu2019structuredseg} use the adversarial scheme to align the high-order relations between feature maps from the two networks.
+The holistic loss in \cite{liu19structuredDense, liu2019structuredseg} uses the adversarial scheme to align the high-order relations between feature maps from the two networks.
 Note that, the last four terms consider the correlation among pixels.
 Existing KD methods as shown in Table \ref{tab:pixel-table} are all spatial distillation methods.
+All these methods consider the $N$ channel activation values of a spatial location as the feature vectors to operate on.